Accenture/reactive-interaction-gateway/README.md

 - JWT signature verification for APIs as a simple authentication check.
 - Session blacklist with immediate session invalidation.

+### API Documentation
+The API documentation for RIG can be found when running the RIG under the endpoint /swagger-ui e.g. when running on [localhost](localhost:4010/swagger-ui)

+A swagger document for integration in an existing swagger UI can be found [here](./apps/rig_api/priv/static/rig_api_swagger.json)

 ## Configuration, Integration, Deployment

 RIG is designed to integrate easily into your current architecture.
 Should you have any problems, please open a Github issue.
 Also, check out